-While it’s paramount to plan financially for all of your outgoings in NZ and your new home, don’t forget to think about your desired lifestyle.
+While it’s paramount to plan financially for all of your outgoings in NZ and your new home, don’t forget to think about your desired New Zealand lifestyle.
 In calculating all of your costs, think about how you’d like to live in NZ and, hence, how you may intend to use your disposable income.
 Are you moving to the city where you’d like to enjoy the social scene?
 Will you have enough money to make that trip down south?
 It pays to think practically on all these matters.

-We wanted to know if we are better off living in the UK or New Zealand.
+In 2015 after a year of living in NZ, we wanted to know if we are better off living in the UK or New Zealand.

-We dragged out all our old bills and comparing September 2014 with September 2015 costs (not summer in the UK and not quite winter in NZ, fair right?) and tried to generalize our monthly costs as much as possible!
+We dragged out all our old bills and compared September 2014 with September 2015 costs (not summer in the UK and not quite winter in NZ, fair right?) and tried to generalize our monthly costs as much as possible!
 This comparison is calculated from our old lives in Falmouth, Cornwall to our lives in Auckland – NZ’s most expensive city might I add!